svalente317/restful-sanka/README.md

   clients have both seen generation 1, and they simultaneously send updates, and they both specify "generation 2".
 One of these updates is saved as generation 2.
 The other fails: "Generation not available."

+## Services

+In addition to a basic infrastructure, Restful Sanka comes with two packages of services:

+* [Storage](src/storage).
+This is the service that reads and writes resources to disk.
+The Collection Worker infrastructure uses this service.

+* [Notebook](src/notebook).
+This is a small set of workers that can be used to manage a collection of "notebooks", where a notebook is an ordered series of individual documents.
+It's a very simple service, but it's an example of the kind of things that Restful Sanka can do.